rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 4. Once the file is completed, commit and push the changes to the repository

-> [!WARNING]
-> To simplify this configuration you can push the changes directly to the `main` branch, but in a real-world scenario, you should create a new branch, push the changes to it, and then create a pull request to merge the changes into the `main` branch.

 5. Validate that the workflow appears in the `Actions` tab of your repository

-> [!NOTE]
-> In the next chapter, we will implement a PCF component and test the workflow created in this chapter.

 ### Backend development track